mikewest/http-state-tokens/README.md

 2. The token will only be available to the network layer, not to JavaScript (including network-like JavaScript, such as Service Workers).

-3. The user agent will generate only one 256-bit token per origin, and will only expose the token to the origin for which it was generated.
+3. The user agent will generate only one token per origin, and will only expose the token to the origin for which it was generated.

 4. Tokens will not be generated for, or delivered to, non-secure origins.

-5. Tokens will be delivered along with same-site requests by default.
+5. Tokens will be delivered only along with same-site requests by default, and can only be created from same-site contexts.

-6. The token persists until it's reset by the server, user, or user agent.
+6. Each token persists for one hour after generation by default.
+This default expiration time can be overwritten by servers, and tokens can be reset at any time by servers, users, or user agents.

 These distinctions might not be appropriate for all use cases, but seem like a reasonable set of defaults.
 For folks for whom these defaults aren't good enough, we'll provide developers with a few